hannonhill/Webservices-Java-Sample-Project/README.md

+## History

 Author: Zach Bailey
 Author: Bradley Wagner
 Version: 0.3
 Version History:
 - 0.1 Initial Version
 - 0.2 Updating instructions to use custom property to specify lib locations instead of adding libs manually
 - 0.3 Adding Maven

-Prerequisites:
+## Prerequisites

 This assumes you have Eclipse 3.6+, m2e Maven plugin, and Ant 1.7+ installed and configured for your development environment, as well as the included Axis libraries.